Resources for Politics

 Jeremy Bentham's Principles of Morals and Legislation (Library of Economics and Liberty)

-Alexis de Tocqueville's Democracy in America (Virginia)
+Alexis de Tocqueville's Democracy in America (Virginia)--LINK DOWN

 Auguste Comte's Positive Philosophy (McMaster University)